-- 1. Go to Basic > Wireless. - 2.
-Select Hide SSID, and your SSID will not be broadcast.
+1. Go to Basic > Wireless or Advanced > Wireless > Wireless Settings.

+2. Select Hide SSID, and your SSID will not be broadcast.
 Your SSID won't display on your wireless devices when you scan for local wireless networks and you need to manually join the network.